roheen781/east-india-cycling-main/content/introduction.md

 title = 'Cycling Holidays in Northeast India' slug = 'Cycling in Northeast India' image = 'images/Cycling in northeast India.jpg' description = 'Cycling holidays in Northeast India.
 This region lying in the far east of the Indian sub-continent shadowed by the Eastern Himalayan landmass is the physical as well as cultural bridge between India and south East Asia, this is where the two Asias meet.
-Come explore the Other India, one pedal at a time.' disableComments = true weight = 1
+Explore the Other India, one pedal at a time.' disableComments = true weight = 1
 +++